| |

 The peak of Fording Danger is during the height of the Spring Thaw.
 The peak of the Lightening Season correlates with Summertime heat waves pushing massive cells of superheated moisture out of the San Joaquin Valley up the Western flank of the Sierras.

-Even outside of their peak periods, fording and lightening are objective dangers that must be treated with respect.
+Even outside of their peak periods, fording and lightening are objective dangers that must always be treated with respect.

 If you observe the weather carefully in the Sierras, a well-traveled Californian can extrapolate what the general weather conditions are in the Valley and on the coast.